dotenvx/dotenvx.github.io/blog/_posts/2026-03-02-wizard-of-drift-oz-and-dotenvx.md

 And Oz was a great choice here because I wanted to easily trigger a coding agent from a GitHub action.
 Plus it supports any model and can be monitored from [its dashboard](https://oz.warp.dev).

-The combination makkes my `.env` workflows safer and easier to operate at scale.
+The combination makes my `.env` workflows safer and easier to operate at scale.
 Dotenvx gives you the secure env model and the agent gives you a practical enforcement loop at review time.

 Together, they remove a class of annoying config breakages before they merge.